Resources

 Resources for UT Faculty Working in Mexico

-Mexico Center Call for Proposals
+Mexico Center Calls for Proposals

 The Mexico Center provides funds for faculty to organize academic public events on campus, including but not limited to conferences, workshops, lectures, and collaborations with visiting scholars.
 In an effort to leverage the Mexico Center's reach and strengthen its ties within the university, we strongly encourage applicants to seek complementary funding from the faculty member's home department, other offices on campus, or outside sources of support.
 The call, which goes out in the fall semester, is open to LLILAS faculty.
 Priority is given to Mexicanist faculty and to proposals for events that enhance the academic training of UT graduate and undergraduate students.